Antal Kocso

 Antal Kocso (born 22 December 1962) is a former international speedway rider from Hungary.
 He earned 18 caps for the Hungary national speedway team.

 Speedway career

 Kocso reached the final of the Speedway World Championship in the 1988 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1989-1993, riding for Bradford Dukes.
+Kocso rode in the top tier of British Speedway from 1989-1993, riding for Bradford Dukes.
 Bradford signed him following an impressive showing at the 1988 Speedway World Pairs Championship at Odsal, where he scored 15 points.

-He was a member of the Hungarian national team that toured the United Kingdom in 1991 and competed in the last Speedway World Pairs Championship] at the 1993 Speedway World Pairs Championship in Vojens, Denmark.
+Kocso was a member of the Hungarian national team that toured the United Kingdom in 1991 and competed in the last Speedway World Pairs Championship] at the 1993 Speedway World Pairs Championship in Vojens, Denmark.

-He has been on the podium three times during the Hungarian National Championships.
+Kocso has been on the podium three times during the Hungarian National Championships.